idksizzlr/idksizzlr/README.md

 ### 🌍 About me

 🇧🇷 Brazilian
 💬 Fluent in English and Portuguese, advanced in Russian, basic in German.
-🎯 Focused on FinOps, Finance, data automation, and operational efficiency.
 📈 Curious about AI, MLOps, and process optimization.

 ---